mslmslmsl/8-Ks-Code/README.md

 The SEC Form 8-K Indexer is a Python script that automates the extraction of Form 8-K filings from the U.S. Securities and Exchange Commission (SEC) ["Latest Filings Received and Processed at the SEC" page](https://www.sec.gov/cgi-bin/browse-edgar?action=getcurrent).
 It collects 8-K filings that include the specified "item" provided and updates a GitHub repo with information about the 8-Ks.

 In addition, the script uses OpenAI to analyze the content of filings and infer whether the reporting companies consider the reported cybersecurity incidents to be material.
+The OpenAI prompt can be found in `instructions.txt`.

 An example of the ouput is available [here](https://github.com/8-K-bot/8-Ks/blob/main/8-Ks.md).